iisworks/Graduation-assignment/README.md

 USD/EUR(1 - Year)=z+a(INT)+b(GDP)+c(IGR)

 where:

-z=Constant baseline exchange rate a,b and c=Coefficients representing relative
+z=Constant baseline exchange rate;

-weight of each factor
+a,b and c=Coefficients representing relative weight of each factor;

-INT=Difference in interest rates between
+INT=Difference in interest rates between U.S. and Europe;

-U.S. and Canada
-GDP=Difference in GDP growth rates
+GDP=Difference in GDP growth rates;

 IGR=Difference in income growth rates